trac-hacks/trac-github/README.md

 Branches
 --------

-By default, trac-github notifies all the commits in each changeset to Trac.
+By default, trac-github notifies all the commits to Trac.
+But you may not wish to trigger notifications for commits on experimental branches until they're merged, for example.

-When you're merging a branch, the commits on the branch are notified again.
-This can result in duplicate ticket updates and notification emails.
-To avoid this, you can configure trac-github to only notify commits on some branches:
+You can configure trac-github to only notify commits on some branches:

     [github]
     branches = master